webix-hub/docs/data/kanban/templates.md

 }
 ~~~

 "auto" is the default width value.
-However, you can set fixed value and show more than one item in list rows:
+However, you can set a fixed value and show more than one item in list rows:

 ~~~js
 webix.type(webix.ui.kanbanlist,{